kashuta/about/README.md

 ##### Hi, I'm Artem:

-- 🎓 Recent full stack developer graduate from ElbrusBootCamp
+- 🎓 I am currently a full stack developer at beinteam.
+I have experience in a variety of programming languages and tools, but my real passion is for web development.
+I love building things from the ground up and making them look good in the process.
-- :test_tube: At 2021 finished up my 10+ years experience in construction and now full stack developer
+- :test_tube: At 2020 finished up my 10+ years experience in construction and now web-developer
 - 🪐 Looking forward to Mars (& the rest of space), and AI-code generating

 - :mailbox: You can reach me with the links below